Hans Uwe Hielscher

 Hans Uwe Hielscher (born 1945) is a German organist and composer.
 He was organist and carillonneur at the Marktkirche in Wiesbaden, Hesse, Germany, from 1979 to 2009, and has played internationally as a concert organist.

 Career

+Hielscher studied church music at the Hochschule für Musik Detmold (A), and carillon in Utrecht.
+From 1969 to 1973 he was church musician in Juist and from 1973 to 1979 in Bielefeld.